Itzik Feffer

-Itzik Feffer (10 September 1900 - 12 August 1952), also Fefer (Yiddish איציק פֿעפֿער, Russian Ицик Фефер, Исаàк Соломòнович Фèфер) was a Soviet Yiddish poet executed on the Night of the Murdered Poets during Joseph Stalin's late purges.
+Itzik Feffer (10 September 1900 - 12 August 1952), also Fefer (איציק פֿעפֿער, И́цик Фе́фер, Исаа́к Соломо́нович Фе́фер) was a Soviet Yiddish poet executed on the Night of the Murdered Poets during Joseph Stalin's late purges.

 Early life

 Itzik Feffer was born in Shpola, a town in the Zvenigorodka uezd (district) of Kiev Governorate, in what was then part of the Russian Empire and is now part of today's Cherkasy Oblast in Ukraine.
-His father was a teacher of Hebrew, as well as a poet, and served as his son's teacher.
-He was killed by the Nazis during the occupation of Ukraine in the Second World War.
+His father was a teacher of Hebrew and a poet, and served as his son's teacher.
+He was killed by the Nazis occupation government of Ukraine during the Second World War.

 Feffer started working at a young age as a printer.
-In 1917 he joined the Bund and volunteered for the Red Army and fought in Ukraine.
+In 1917 he joined the General Jewish Labour Bund and volunteered for the Red Army and fought in Ukraine.
 Captured by Anton Denikin's counterintelligence, he ended up in a Kyiv prison, from where he was released by armed workers.

 Soviet career

 In 1919 he joined the Communist Party and was a member of it until his death.
 He edited literary and art magazines in Yiddish and took an active part in the life of writers' organizations in Ukraine and Moscow.
-He was a member of the Presidium of the Supreme Soviet of the Ukrainian SSR and a member of the board of the Supreme Soviet of the USSR.
+He was a member of the Presidium of the Supreme Soviet of the Ukrainian Soviet Socialist Republic and the Supreme Soviet of the Soviet Union.

 Feffer was well known as an enthusiastic supporter of communist ideology.
-The communist anthem The Internationale appears in a Yiddish version that became very popular, in the songbook he edited with Moshe Beregovski, which was published in Kiev in 1938.
+The communist anthem The Internationale appears in a Yiddish version that became very popular, in the songbook he edited with Moisei Beregovsky, which was published in Kiev in 1938.
 Moreover, his published books "mark the major historical events of Soviet Jewish and general Soviet history."

 Fefer was a prolific poet and essayist, but became better known both as a Communist poet and as an apparatchik when the Union of Soviet Writers was founded in 1934.
 He took leadership and was the main representative for Yiddish literature within the Union, having just finished editing the Almanakh fun yidishe sovetishe shrayber (Almanac of Soviet Yiddish Writers).
 He was prominent in Yiddish Communist circles in Ukraine, as editor from 1933 to 1937 of the Kiev periodical Farmest ("Challenge"; known as Sovetishe literatur [Soviet Literature] between 1938 and 1941).

 As an agent of the secret police on the Jewish Anti-Fascist Committee (JAC) during World War II, Feffer and the chair of the committee, Solomon Mikhoels, traveled across the Americas and England to mobilize support for the Soviet Union's fight against Hitler.
 "For Feffer, solidarity with the Jewish people and allegiance to the Soviet Union were synonymous."
 His poetry reflected pride in both his Jewish heritage and the Soviet Union, a good example being his poem “Ikh bin a Yid” (I Am a Jew).